kishwordulal1234/zotak.ai/README.md

 </p>

 <p align="center">
-  <em>Revolutionize penetration testing with AI-driven command generation and analysis</em>
+  <em>Revolutionize penetration testing with AI-driven command generation and analysis : break the system are security not the device </em>
 </p>

 <p align="center">